 Maldon salt flakes

 Preheat oven to 165°C. Melt butter and brown sugar then let it bubble over moderate heat for 3-4 minutes.
 Swirl pan occasionally and watch it doesn’t burn.
 Whisk in the cream slowly with a balloon (hand) whisk.
 Return to the boil, stirring then add the salt and vanilla.
 Whisk egg yolks in a mixing bowl then pour in the hot cream mixture, whisking all the time.
-Strain through a sieve and pour into 6 small ramekins or coffee cups.
+Strain through a sieve into a jug then pour into 6 small ramekins or coffee cups.

 Place ramekins in a baking dish or pan and pour boiling water to come halfway up.
-Cover with foil then bake for 45 minutes to an hour, or until set but still slightly wobbly.
-Cool then refrigerate for 4 hours or overnight, covered.
+Cover with foil then bake for an hour, or until set but still slightly wobbly.
+Cool then refrigerate overnight, covered.

 Caramel: Place sugar and water in a pan and heat until dissolved.
 Cook over moderate heat, swirling the pan from time to time, until whisky-coloured.
-Pour a little caramel on top of each dessert, tipping so it covers.
+Carefully spoon a little caramel on top of each dessert, tipping so it covers.
+You don’t need much – max one tablespoon for each pot.
 The caramel will set hard and you need to serve the desserts soon afterwards.
 If you do this stage ahead of time and put the desserts back in the fridge the caramel may become chewy.
 Actually it’s quite nice but much harder to eat chewy toffee than hard caramel in polite company!
 So I suggest you add the caramel topping close to serving time..

 Serve the pots de crème with whipped cream or crème fraîche or sour cream and a few flakes of Maldon salt flakes.